ggeerraarrdd/lafs/README.md

 New features development is ongoing.

-* Change database to PostgreSQL and migrate to AWS RDS
+* Migrate to a Postgres database on AWS
 * Deploy Flask app with AWS Lightsail and/or AWS Elastic Beanstalk
 * Create CMS for user management and content creation and editing